On the ring of cooperations for real hermitian K-theory: Introduction

-This result gives substantial control over the $n$-line of the $E_1$-page of the kq resolution; see \cref{n-line over R}.
 The reader familiar with Mahowald's analysis of the bo-resolution \cite{Mah81} may be inclined to believe that this result may be proven in a similar fashion.
 This is not the case.
 Mahowald's arguments make great use of integral Brown--Gitler spectra.
 However, there is currently no known construction of motivic integral Brown--Gitler spectra except in very particular cases (see \cref{HZ1 construction}, \cref{motivic BG spectra}), and so another method of analysis must be employed.
 As is the case over $\mathbb{C}$, we generally follow the strategy employed by \cite{BOSS19}, in which they compute the classical ring of cooperations for $\textup{tmf}$ using algebraic methods.
-We outline this strategy below. \begin{itemize} \item[(1)] We first introduce the integral motivic Brown--Gitler comodules $B_0^\mathbb{R}(k)$ and show that there are isomorphisms of $\euscr{A}(1)^\vee_\mathbb{R}$-comodules:
+We outline this strategy below. \begin{itemize} \item[(1)] First, we introduce the integral motivic Brown--Gitler comodules $B_0^\mathbb{R}(k)$ and show that there are isomorphisms of $\euscr{A}(1)^\vee_\mathbb{R}$-comodules:

 \item[(2)] Next, we produce short exact sequences relating the integral Brown--Gitler comodules which allow for induction. \item[(3)] Last, we make base-case computations in Ext using algebraic Atiyah--Hirzebruch spectral sequences (\textbf{aAHSS}) and induct to complete the proof of the theorem. \end{itemize} Steps (1) and (2) are direct consequences of \cite[Section 3]{CQ21}.
 Step (3) is the most difficult and occupies most of this paper.
-This is because the algebra $\text{Ext}_{\euscr{A}(1)^\vee_\mathbb{R}}(\mathbb{M}_2^\mathbb{R}, \mathbb{M}_2^\mathbb{R})$ has more elaborate structure than its classical and $\mathbb{C}$-motivic counterparts.
+This is because the algebra $\text{Ext}^{***}_{\euscr{A}(1)^\vee_\mathbb{R}}(\mathbb{M}_2^\mathbb{R}, \mathbb{M}_2^\mathbb{R})$ has more elaborate structure than its classical and $\mathbb{C}$-motivic counterparts.
 Indeed, when presenting the charts for our spectral sequence computations, we find it best to follow the strategy of Guillou--Hill--Isaksen--Ravenel \cite{GHIRkoc2} and organize each page by coweight $cw = stem - weight$.
-There is an element $\tau^4 \in \text{Ext}_{\mathcal{A}(1)^\vee_\mathbb{R}}(\mathbb{M}_2^\mathbb{R}, \mathbb{M}_2^\mathbb{R})$ which gives a periodicity allowing us to organize our data into 4 sets of charts.
+There is an element $\tau^4 \in \text{Ext}^{0, 0, -4}_{\mathcal{A}(1)^\vee_\mathbb{R}}(\mathbb{M}_2^\mathbb{R}, \mathbb{M}_2^\mathbb{R})$ which gives a periodicity allowing us to organize our data into 4 sets of charts.
 These computation are manageable with careful bookkeeping.